gepeng86/FAIRness-QualityMeasures/FAIRness Quality Maturity Matrix/Readme.md

 -----------

-**Table A3.** FAIR ID, quality measure (non-bolded entity denotes just core concept), and the definitions of Level 1, 2, and 3 maturity stages for the _Accessibility_ dimension of the FAIR Principles
+**Table 3.** FAIR ID, quality measure (non-bolded entity denotes just core concept), and the definitions of Level 1, 2, and 3 maturity stages for the _Accessibility_ dimension of the FAIR Principles.
+It is onsolidated from Tables A2.5-8 of Peng et al. (2024).
 <table>
 <thead>
 <tr class="header" >